aestovall/TLS_Depth_Complexity/README.md

 # TLS Depth Complexity

-Algorithms for calculating TLS complexity metrics from Walter et al. 2021

 Algorithms described in "Vegetation structural complexity and biodiversity in the Great Smoky Mountains" (Walter et al. 2021; https://onlinelibrary.wiley.com/doi/10.1002/ecs2.3390) for generating a new complexity metric from single-scan terrestrial laser scanning (TLS) data.

 The following algorithm is based in the R programming language.